 In 1996, Gemeinschaft built an addition to the main house which increased capacity to 41 residents plus one emergency bed.
 Later the capacity was raised to 44 beds.
 On July 1, 1998, Gemeinschaft Home, in conjunction with the Department of Corrections (DOC), began a two-year pilot program for a Therapeutic Transitional Community which was extended for an additional two years.
 In 2002, Gemeinschaft Home purchased adjoining property, consisting of a small house with room for 4 residents and a large warehouse--the Kaufmann property.

-Currently, there is a staff of 18 and included among them are our program manager, a residence life coordinator (who also serves as a case manager), a facilities manager, a food manager, shift supervisors, other paid support staff.
+Currently, there is a staff of 20+ individuals, including are our program manager, a residence life coordinator (who also serves as a case manager), a facilities/maintenance manager, a food services manager, shift supervisors, other paid support staff.
 There are also a variety of volunteers from the community who serve as program interns, mentors, and drivers, and offer workshops that range from financial management to creative writing.